How Atlanta Agencies Address AI Image Generator Bias

 What AI Image Generator Bias Looks Like

-Ask an AI tool to create an image of a “CEO at a board meeting,” and you will often get a middle-aged white man in a suit.
+Ask an artificial intelligence tool to create an image of a “CEO at a board meeting,” and you will often get a middle-aged white man in a suit.
 Ask for a “nurse,” and the result may skew female.
-These patterns show how AI image generator bias can reinforce long-standing gender stereotypes instead of reflecting present-day reality.
+These patterns show how image generation models and AI image generator bias can reinforce long-standing gender stereotypes instead of reflecting present-day reality.

 This is not random.
-It is a byproduct of how image models learn from massive datasets collected across the internet.
-Because those datasets reflect historical imbalances, they can reproduce both racial bias and gender bias in the images they generate.
+It is a byproduct of how an AI model learns from massive training datasets collected across the internet.
+Because those datasets reflect historical imbalances and blind spots in data collection, they can reproduce both racial bias and gender bias, leading to the perpetuation of stereotypes in the images they generate.

 For brands, that means default outputs may not match the people they actually want to reach.